 When preparing a California prelim, one of the most difficult tasks is figuring out the identity of parties involved.
 This because especially difficult and overwhelming when dealing with a large volume of projects and notices (i.e. such as the case for suppliers/vendors) and when working as a sub-tiered contractor.

 The unfortunate reality here is that there are no easy solutions to this.

 Finding the property owner may be simple (i.e. there are a lot of property owner databases).
-To get help on researching the property owner, check out our article on this.
-California Notices & Liens: Researching the Property Owner.
+Learn how to research and find the property owner in California.